AntoninMichon/youtube_downloader/README.md

 #### Location of the downloaded videos :

-When you upload a video, it is in the script folder.
+When you upload a video, it is in Video_Output.
 You can right click on it and select "Create a shortcut" rename it for example "Downloaded video" and put it on your desktop or video folder.

-#You can also make a shortcut of the script on your desktop by right-clicking on the desktop > new > shortcut and indicate the path and the file Launch For {Your OS}.
+#You can also make a shortcut of the script on your desktop by right-clicking on the desktop > new > shortcut and indicate the path and the file Launch_4_{Your OS}.
 You can change the icon with the .ico file available in the repository.